scuzzydude/asimov/asimov.md

 ## Artificial Scarcity

-The reason this system should work is this.
-Many forms of cyrpto-currency as well as some forms of cyber-property and digital assest out there create artificial scarcity.
-Cyrptorcgraphy creates this sytesm where as long as you can keep a secrect key safe, you can uniquely stamp an item as unique and proof you are the one who holds though keys to that item.
+Crypto-currency as well as some forms of cyber-property and digital assest create artificial scarcity.
+Cryptography creates this sytesm where as long as you can keep a secrect key safe, you can uniquely stamp an item as unique and proof you are the one who holds though keys to that item.
 This is a clever trick and useful in securing data.
 But it's artificial.
 The item itself isn't scarces.
 Nothing digital is scarces.
 This is why we get to see what wealthy people had for breakfast on the Instagram.
 Published digitally, it wouldn't only be marginally more costly to make that item freely available to every human on the planet.
 That is the leverage of the internet and having digital devices everywhere.

 Capitalism in itself is not an unfair system if everybody starts out with the same capital.
 It's more like Monolpoly, there is a handful of really good strategies, but it also depends on a bit of luck.
 Fair enough, that aligns with life in general.
 The problem Capitalism has always had is if you start out with more Capital, your odds are much, much better.